 With full bellies, we headed to the next stop on our Visit Falkirk itinerary to Kinneil Estate and Museum in Bo’ness.

-The sun was still shining when we arrived at the beautiful estate for a museum tour with Robert.
+When we arrived at the beautiful estate for a museum tour with Robert, the sun was still shining.
 He was very passionate and full of local knowledge.
 We chatted with him for ages and learned so much.

 Kinneil Museum is located in the 17th century stable building of Kinneil House.
 The ground floor exhibition and upper floor gallery tell the story of Bo’ness and the Kinneil Estate.